 Setting log level to VERBOSE before creating new site.

 Highly verbose messages designed for developers and support technicians who want to obtain a better understanding of the portal's state when troubleshooting.
 Don't use this level in a production environment; it may cause a decrease in performance.
 If you're not troubleshooting an issue, use the Warning level instead.

 Logging is turned off.
 Events are not logged with the portal.

 Specify the number of days to keep logs on disk

 By default, logs are retained on disk for a period of approximately 90 days.
 When a log exceeds this time frame, it is deleted.
 Specifying a smaller time frame—for example, 30 days—can prevent the log directory from growing larger than expected.

 Specify the log location

 The default directory where the portal writes its logs is <Portal for ArcGIS installation directory>/usr/arcgisportal/logs.
 The log path must be set to a local directory on the portal machine.
-When specifying the logs directory, try to keep the location at the root level of your portal.
-You shouldn't designate a network directory as the log location.
+When specifying the logs directory, keep the location at the root level of your portal.
+Do not designate a network directory as the log location.